Cancel anytime

 Industry Overview

-The Argentinian banking industry is characterized by a mix of public and private banks.
-The industry is influenced by macroeconomic conditions, regulatory changes, and technological advancements, like Fintech disruptors.
+The Argentinian banking sector is characterized by a mix of private and public banks.
+The industry is affected by macroeconomic instability, inflation, and currency fluctuations.
+Increasing competition from fintech companies is also a factor.

 Positioning

-Banco Macro is one of the largest private banks in Argentina, with a strong presence in the interior provinces.
-Its competitive advantages include its extensive branch network and its focus on serving SMEs.
+Banco Macro is one of the largest private banks in Argentina, focusing on serving both retail and corporate clients, with a strong presence in the interior provinces.
+It benefits from a diversified customer base and a broad branch network.

 Total Addressable Market (TAM)